cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 The datastore pattern above could just be the name of a datastore or some regular expression matching the datastore name.

-If you have a datastore called "vc_data_store_1" and you would like to use this datastore for both persistent and non persistent disks.
-Your config would look like:
+If you had a datastore called "vc_data_store_1" and you wanted to use this datastore for both persistent and non persistent disks, your config would look like:

             		datastore_pattern: vc_data_store_1
             		persistent_datastore_pattern:  vc_data_store_1
             		allow_mixed_datastores: true

-If you have 2 datastores called "vc_data_store_1", "vc_data_store_2" and you would like to use both datastore for both persistent and non persistent disks.
-Your config would look like:
+If you had 2 datastores, called "vc_data_store_1" and "vc_data_store_2", and you wanted to use both datastores for both persistent and non persistent disks, your config would look like:

             		datastore_pattern: vc_data_store_?
             		persistent_datastore_pattern:  vc_data_store_?
             		allow_mixed_datastores: true

-If you have 2 datastores called "vnx:1",  "vnx:2" and you would like to separate your persistent and non persistent disks.
-Your config would look like
+If you had 2 datastores, called "vnx:1" and "vnx:2", and you wanted to separate your persistent and non persistent disks, your config would look like:

             		datastore_pattern: vnx:1
             		persistent_datastore_pattern: vnx:2